-Downstairs just off the lobby there is the Marconi café serving coffee, healthy smoothies and ice creams while upstairs is the casual Bardolino pizzaria, bellini and expresso bar, both of which are run under the Marco Pierre White restaurant group.
+Downstairs just off the lobby there is the Marconi cafe serving coffee, healthy smoothies and ice creams while upstairs is the casual Bardolino pizzeria, Bellini and espresso bar, both of which are run under the Marco Pierre White restaurant group.
 They looked very nice, but we didn’t stop to eat as we had a date at the rather smart Marco Pierre White steakhouse, bar and grill within the hotel.

 Bar at Cadbury House Hotel